Home » Cutting Board Butter Recipe (No Mineral Oil!)

 Buff off the excess with a fresh clean cloth.

-organic cutting board finish before and after
+how to use a cutting board butter recipe before and after

 You can follow this exact same process for the other applications, including wood utensils.